-The Cadet program runs from October through May and preference is given to students from Princess Alexandrea School or other schools with a Dream Broker program.
+The Cadet program runs from October through May and preference is given to students from Princess Alexandra School or other schools with a Dream Broker Program.

 The program has helped forge strong bonds between the Cadets and the police officers involved.
 In turn, the experiences shared by the Cadets with their friends and families have contributed to better relationships and greater understanding for both police and all those connected to the school and Cadet program.

 Through the connections between the Cadets and the SPS, there have been other opportunities for the Cadets that take place outside the normal weekly meetings, notably the Horizon 100 Cycling Club Youth Program and Racing for Respect.